libp2p/docs/content/concepts/peers.md

 Together, the public and private key (or "key pair") allow peers to establish [secure communication](/concepts/secure-comms/) channels with each other.

-Conceptually, a Peer Id is a [cryptographic hash][wiki_hash_function] of a peer's public key.
+Conceptually, a Peer ID is a [cryptographic hash][wiki_hash_function] of a peer's public key.
 When peers establish a secure channel, the hash can be used to verify that the public key used to secure the channel is the same one used to identify the peer.

-The [Peer Id spec][spec_peerid] goes into detail about the byte formats used for libp2p public keys and how to hash the key to produce a valid Peer Id.
+The [Peer ID spec][spec_peerid] goes into detail about the byte formats used for libp2p public keys and how to hash the key to produce a valid Peer ID.

 ### How are Peer Ids represented as strings?